Ezequiel Duran Player Props: Rangers vs. Padres

-The Texas Rangers, including Ezequiel Duran (.275 on-base percentage in past 10 games, 55 points below season-long percentage), take on starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+On Sunday, Ezequiel Duran (batting .171 in his past 10 games) and the Texas Rangers play the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Padres.
+In his most recent game he had a hitless showing (0-for-4) against the Padres.

 Ezequiel Duran Game Info & Props vs. the Padres